para-droid-ai/trendpulse/README.md

 - **Topic Stream Summaries**:
   - **`sonar`**: Used for generating concise, cost-effective summaries with real-time web search and citations.
 Ideal for frequent updates.
   - **`sonar-pro`**: Available for users seeking more in-depth summaries with a higher number of citations, leveraging its advanced information retrieval architecture.
-  - **`sonar-deep-research`**: For comprehensive and highly detailed summaries, utilizing extended token limits and processing time.
+  - **`sonar-deep-research`**: For comprehensive and highly detailed summaries, utilizing its exhaustive web research capabilities, extended token limits, and processing time.

 - **Deep Dive / Chat (Follow-up Q&A)**:
   - Users can select from the following models to tailor the chat experience:
     - **`sonar`**: For quick follow-up questions that may benefit from fast, fresh web searches based on the initial summary's context.
     - **`sonar-pro`**: For more complex follow-up questions requiring deeper information retrieval and more extensive source citations from the web.
     - **`sonar-reasoning`** (Default): Excellent for multi-step reasoning, where the AI needs to "think" through a question based on the summary and potentially new search data.
-Provides Chain-of-Thought (CoT) responses.
+Provides Chain-of-Thought (CoT) responses and performs real-time web searches.
-    - **`sonar-reasoning-pro`**: A premier reasoning model for highly complex follow-ups, offering enhanced CoT and more citations.
+    - **`sonar-reasoning-pro`**: A premier reasoning model for highly complex follow-ups, offering enhanced CoT, more citations, and performs real-time web searches.
     - **`sonar-deep-research`**: Leverages its capability for **exhaustive web research across hundreds of sources**, a longer context window, and extended processing time.
 Ideal for in-depth exploration of topics, detailed analysis, and comprehensive answers that require synthesizing vast amounts of online information. *Backend uses an extended timeout for this model.*
   - This flexibility allows users to choose the best model for their specific follow-up query needs, balancing speed, depth, reasoning capability, and cost.